 First, check and see what type of hold it is.
-If it is an “financial” hold, you need to clear the hold by making a payment to clear your outstanding balance on your student account.
-You can view your balance by clicking on Calculate Amount to Pay.
+If it is an financial hold, you need to make a payment to clear your outstanding balance on your student account.
+You can view your balance by selecting Calculate Amount to Pay on Carleton Central.
 For our accepted payment methods, please see: www.carleton.ca/fees/payment.
-If it is a different hold, you need to contact the department responsible for the hold.
-Holds require 48 hours to clear once a payment has been posted to your account (this is on top of the time required to receive and process your payment).
-If you have any previous balance, you will not be able to access your grades and/or official documents; if you have a previous balance of more than $99.99 you will also not be able to register for courses.
+Holds require 48 hours to clear once a payment has been posted to your account.

 The most efficient way for an international student or their family to pay their student account is through CIBC International Student Pay or Convera’s platform (formerly Western Union’s GlobalPay for Students.
 This option allows you to pay your student account billed in Canadian dollars in the currency of your choice.
 International students can choose to make a payment to Carleton University by selecting the International Currency Payment option under Registration/Student Accounts from the main menu in Carleton Central.
 Refunds for payments made by international transfer must be returned to the original sender’s account by international transfer.

 No – while many students and parents prefer to pay the entire academic year up-front, you do have an option to pay by term, provided your payments are received by the associated deadlines.
 Make sure you are aware of the late and interest charge penalties for late payment, as well as our financial hold policy.